 Using the quadrant is simple.
 Make sure your reps spend their time on accounts in your ICP (fit) that are in the market for your solution (timing).
 You want reps in The Good Place as much as possible.

 While this applies across the revenue org, it's especially challenging for SDRs and BDRs.
-Because, at most sales orgs, SDRs books are a mess.
+Because, at most sales organizations, SDRs books are a mess.
 SDRs usually find themselves in one of two scenarios:

 - Geography.
 This patch of zip codes that we cobbled together back in September of last year is definitely the best place for you to prospect!
 Oh and by the way, you're podded up with an AE that is going to help you with "strategy."
-Can't wait for that next zoom when the AE asks you why you haven't set a meeting yet with that account he read about on his crypto subreddit.
+Can't wait for that next Zoom when the AE asks you why you haven't set a meeting yet with that account he read about on his crypto subreddit.
+Not the best SDR, AE relationship.

 - Chaos.
 It's great!
 You've got free rein in the CRM!
 Go prospect wherever and however you want!
 Fit and timing are now your sole responsibility even though the data is terrible.
 Oh, and please make sure to check these 18 things in the ROE before you start working an account.
 Wait, why haven't you hit 100 dials today?